behroozbc/made-project/project/project-plan.md

 * Data URL: I don't know how to download the data.
 * Data Type: ??

-I find a flight dataset in the kaggle.
-I have to use https://pirateweather.net/ to get the weather informations of the 2018.
+I find a flight dataset in the Kaggle.
+I have to use https://pirateweather.net/ to get the weather information of the 2018.

 ## Work Packages